- Publications and resources

-Once payment and all supporting documents are received, PAC will allocate your application to the Regional Office who will assess of your operation.
+Once payment and all supporting documents are received, your application will be assigned to the Regional Office who will assess your operation.

 Failure to provide any supporting documentation within reasonable timeframes may result in your application being suspended.
 CASA will cancel any applications that remain suspended / dormant for more than 90 days.